 5) Student Volunteer Agreement Form – Your School Registrar or Bursar representative must sign and stamp in the appropriate marked Section II.
 Completely fill out Section I at the top of the first page, which includes your name, academic discipline, the name of your school, and your school year level, 1, 2, or 3.
 You must sign and date in Section III.

 NYU (2 forms) New York University School of Law requires students to complete a Request Form and a Student Volunteer Agreement form.
-Please complete Section 1 and 3 of this form immediately and email to Romel Hill and Elizabeth Ferraro.
+Please complete Section 1 and 3 of this form immediately and email to Romel Hill.
 You will not drop the form off at your school; our office will forward the forms to the registrar’s office.

 6) OF-306 –Declaration of Federal Employment – If you answer YES to any of the questions from 9 through 13, contact the coordinators immediately to obtain information on additional documentation that may be required.
 Please sign and date on line 17A: APPLICANT’S SIGNATURE in this form.